Rschwedersky/Rschwedersky/README.md

 - 📄 Know about my experiences [https://www.linkedin.com/in/rodrigo-schwedersky/](https://www.linkedin.com/in/rodrigo-schwedersky/)

-- ⚡ Fun fact **Com pais gaúchos, sou Baiano.
-Vivi boa parte da vida no Rio de Janeiro e atualmente em Florianópolis.**
+- ⚡ Fun fact **With gaucho parents, I am from Bahia.
+I lived a good part of my life in Rio de Janeiro and currently in Florianópolis.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">